What is App Localization?

 Facetune 2 as an Example of App Localization

 Facetune 2 is a photo editing and face retouching app.
-It’s gained popularity over the years and grew side-by-side with the Instagram culture.
+It’s gained popularity over the years and grown side-by-side with the Instagram culture.
 The appeal of the app lies in beauty.
-The goal of the app is to provide people with an easy way to enhance their photos, specifically ones of their face.
+The goal of the app is to provide people with an easy way to enhance their photos, specifically ones of their faces.
 Have you caught the snag?

 Notice how they emphasize not only different models in their screenshots but also different features.
 The screenshots for Russia don’t show the feature navigation bar at all.

 Not every mobile app can pull off as much variation among locales as Facetune 2 does.
 Other apps, such as Bumble, a dating app, rely heavily on maintaining and strengthening their brand image.
 So the colors and even the overall feel of the app screenshots cannot be changed too wildly.

 Bumble keeps their app screenshots the same for English-speaking countries.
 Then in other locales, they shift to a more dynamic color theme but are still consistent with the overall feel.

 You’ll have to decide, depending on the type of mobile app and the game you’re publishing, how far you want to take localization.
 But there is one rule you can follow.